 The Company declares and pays dividends in Indian rupees.
 The remittance of dividends outside India is governed by Indian law on foreign exchange and is subject to applicable distribution taxes.
-Dividend distribution tax paid by subsidiaries may be reduced / available as a credit against dividend distribution tax payable by Infosys Limited.
+Dividend distribution tax paid by subsidiaries may be reduced / available as a credit against dividend distribution tax payable by Infosys Limited

-The amount of per share dividend recognized as distribution to equity shareholders is as follows:
+Amount of per share dividend recognized as distribution to equity shareholders: (in ₹)

-in ₹

-Particulars Year ended March 31,
+Particulars Year ended March 31, ,

 2018 2017

-Final dividend for fiscal 2016 14.25
+Final Dividend for fiscal 2016 - 14.25

-Interim dividend for fiscal 2017 11.00
+Interim Dividend for fiscal 2017 - 11.00

-Final dividend for fiscal 2017 14.75
+Final Dividend for fiscal 2017 14.75 -

-Interim dividend for fiscal 2018 13.00
+Interim Dividend for fiscal 2018 13.00 -

-Effective from fiscal 2018, the Company's policy is to payout up to 70% of the free cash flow of the corresponding financial year in such manner (including by way of dividend and / or share buyback) as may be decided by the Board from time to time, subject to applicable laws and requisite approvals, if any.
-Free cash flow is defined as net cash provided by operating activities less capital expenditure as per the consolidated Statement of Cash Flows prepared under International Financial Reporting Standards.
+Effective from Financial Year 2018, the Company's policy is to payout up to 70% of the free cash flow of the corresponding Financial Year in such manner (including by way of dividend and / or share buyback) as may be decided by the Board from time to time, subject to applicable laws and requisite approvals, if any.
+Free cash flow is defined as net cash provided by operating activities less capital expenditure as per the consolidated statement of cash flows prepared under IFRS.
 Dividend payout includes dividend distribution tax.

-The Board of Directors recommended a final dividend of ₹20.50 per equity share for the financial year ended March 31, 2018 and a special dividend of ₹10 per equity share.
-The payment is subject to the approval of the shareholders in the ensuing Annual General Meeting of the Company, to be held on June 23, 2018 and if approved would result in a cash outflow of approximately ₹7,982 crore, including dividend distribution tax.
+The Board of Directors recommended a final dividend of $\ref{20.5}$ /- per equity share for the financial year ended March 31, 2018 and a special dividend of $\ref{10}$ /- per equity share.
+The payment is subject to the approval of the shareholders in the ensuing Annual General Meeting of the Company, to be held on June 23, 2018 and if approved would result in a cash outflow of approximately $\ref{7,982}$ crore, including dividend distribution tax.

-The Board of Directors, in their meeting on October 24, 2017, declared an interim dividend of ₹13 per equity share, which resulted in a cash outflow of ₹3,422 crore, inclusive of dividend distribution tax.
+The Board of Directors, in their meeting on October 24, 2017, declared an interim dividend of $\overline{<}13$ /- per equity share, which resulted in a cash outflow of $\overline{<}3,422$ crore, inclusive of dividend distribution tax.

-During the year ended March 31, 2018, the Company received ₹846 crore as dividend from Infosys BPM, its majority owned subsidiary.
+During the year ended March 31, 2018, the Company received ₹846 crore as dividend from Infosys BPO its majority owned subsidiary.
 Dividend distribution tax paid by the subsidiary on such dividend has been reduced as credit against dividend distribution tax payable by Infosys.